Add your promotional text...

 • Self-Regulation Tips:

-• Pause every 2-3 minutes to check in with your body.
+• Pause frequently, every ~1-8 minutes or so, to check in with your body and integrate what has shifted so far.

-• Use grounding (e.g., deep breathing, touching the floor).
+• Use grounding (e.g., deep breathing, relaxing into the floor).

-• For severe conditions, limit to 2-3 minutes and seek coaching.
+• For severe conditions, limit to very short time frames and consider personalised coaching.

 Who Should Be Cautious with Therapeutic Tremoring?